 Many assume that typewriters have always had a key to go back one space, to add a missed character, or perhaps to strike an error.
 However it was many years before the backspace became mainstream.

-Pre-1900 very few typewriters had a backspace key, notably the Burns typewriter, photo courtesy of Tony Casillo.
+Pre-1900, very few typewriters had a backspace key, notably the Burns typewriter, photo courtesy of Tony Casillo, had one that seemed to have been added by a sales office, rather than at the factory.
 This was likely added by the sales office or as an aftermarket device.

-The Hammond Typewriter company, for its part, debuted an optional “add on” backspace key for the No. 12 in 1906.
+The Hammond Typewriter company, for its part, debuted an installed backspace key for the No. 12 around 1906, but there is evidence the company sold an optional add-on as early as 1898.
 This came in the form of an iron-casted bracket that affixed to the rear-right of the frame.

 The key, a simple lever action, pushed a hook up, catching on the carriage rail, and pushing it back one space.

-The backspace key was so popular that the company made it a standard feature the following year.
+The backspace key was so popular that the company made it a standard feature almost immediately, and a permenant fixture with the No. 12.

 Leave a Reply